tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 </pre>
 </p>

-<p>It seems like the replica doesn't allow us to perform any read operations, and this is expected.
-This is also documented in <a href="https://redis.io/topics/cluster-spec#scaling-reads-using-slave-nodes">Redis Cluster spec</a>:</p>
+<p>It seems like the replica doesn't allow us to perform any read operations, and this is expected which is also documented inside the <a href="https://redis.io/topics/cluster-spec#scaling-reads-using-slave-nodes">Redis Cluster spec</a>:</p>

 <blockquote>
 Normally slave nodes will redirect clients to the authoritative master for the hash slot involved in a given command, however clients can use slaves in order to scale reads using the <code>READONLY</code> command.
 </blockquote>

 <p>
 <a href="https://redis.io/commands/readonly"><code>READONLY</code></a> command enables read queries for a connection to a Redis Cluster replica node.
-This command hints to the server that the client is OK with the potentially data inconsistency between its master node.
+This command hints to the server that the client is OK with the potential data inconsistency.
 This command needs to be sent per each connection to the replica nodes and ideally should be sent right after the connection is established.
 </p>

 <p>